apilayer/currency-conversion/README.md

 The language-detection library supports either mode and use of either one is not mutually exclusive to the alternative, so it's possible to use one exclusively or a combination, even in the same call, both the callback will be called and the promise handlers invoked.

+---

+## API Overview
+All endpoints in the public API is available through this library.

+- live
+- list
+- change
+- convert
+- historical
+- timeframe

+---

 ## Live
 Takes a simple string and detects the language with a list of detections.